RACE-Game/race/README.md

 ## What about Database

-No centralized database is involved, we emphasize database-free solution.
+No centralized database is ever involved, we emphasize a database-free solution.

 # Features